 It is also possible to calculate the present value at a negative interest rate.
 If the interest rate is -2%, the present value of the bond is: € 50 / (1 + (-2 / 100)) ^ 1 + € 1,050 / (1 + (-2 / 100)) ^ 2 = € 51.02 + € 1,093.29 = € 1,144.31.
 It means that the € 1,100 you are going to receive in the future is worth € 1,144.31 in the present.
 In other words, investors are willing to pay € 1,144.31 now to receive € 1,100 in the future!

-At lower interest rates bonds are worth more.
-Something similar happens to other assets that provide cash flows like stocks and real estate.
-The present value of future dividends and rents rises when interest rates go lower, even though these payments are less certain than bond coupons.
-That is a major reason why the prices of stocks and real estate have risen in the face of pale economic prospects.
+At lower interest rates, bonds are worth more.
+That also happens to other assets that provide cash flows like stock and real estate.
+The value of the future rises when interest rates decline.
+The present value of future dividends and rents rises when interest rates go lower, even though these payments are less secure than bond coupons.
+That is a reason why the stock prices and values of real estate have risen.

 But why do asset values go to such extremes?
-The pundits on financial television have difficulty explaining this.
-And usually they do not bother.
-But there is an explanation.
+Pundits on financial television hardly mention this.
+When the sun sets, shadows grow extremely tall.
 Imagine a € 1,000 government bond yielding only 0% that pays back the principal over 100 years while the interest rate on government bonds is -3%.
 The present value of that bond is: € 1,000 / (1 + (3 / 100)) ^ 100 = € 21,029.

-Until now money is put into circulation with interest so more money has to be returned than the principal.
-This extra money has to be created producing inflation.
-With negative interest rates, the opposite happens.
-Money disappears from circulation, and prices go down.
-So if you invest in gold or bitcoin, you are likely to lose money too in the long run.
-Prices of real estate and stocks are likely to go down over time but rents and dividends may cover the losses.
+Until now, banks put money into circulation with interest, so borrowers must return more than the principal.
+This extra money is often created out of thin air, producing inflation.
+With negative interest rates, the opposite may happen.
+Money may disappear from circulation, and inflation goes into reverse.
+So if you invest in gold or bitcoin, you may lose money too in the long run.
+The prices of real estate and stocks may go down over time, but rents and dividends may cover the losses.

-The thing to remember is that € 1,000 in 100 year's time may buy a lot more than it does now.
-If the rate of deflation is 3% there is no loss of purchasing power if you pay € 21,029 to get € 1,000 in 100 years'time.
-It appears weird and unnatural but there are reasons to believe that with negative interest rates the economy will be doing fine with fewer crises.
-And so interest-free money with a holding fee may be the money of the future.
+And so € 1,000 in 100 years may buy a lot more than it does now.
+If the deflation rate is 3%, there is no loss of purchasing power at all if you pay € 21,029 to get € 1,000 in 100 years.
+It may seem strange, but the economy may do fine with negative interest rates when prices go down at the same time.

 1. Discounting.
 James Chen (updated 5 December 2020).
 Investopedia. https://www.investopedia.com/terms/d/discounting.asp